Dyson V8 Review: Absolute vs Animal vs MotorHead

 Right behind the brush is a seal that ensures dirt gets sucked into the dust cup.

-With the extension wand attached, you can use it as a stick vacuum.
+You can use the extension wand attached as a stick vacuum.

 Dyson V8 stick vacuum mode